-The Churchwardens are Elaine Green and Malcolm Vernone and we have three retired clergy (Fr.
-Ray Whelan, Fr Ray Thomas, Fr Mark Everitt) covering services during the present interregnum.
+The Churchwardens are Elaine Green and Malcolm Vernone and we have two retired clergy (Fr.
+Ray Whelan, and Fr Mark Everitt) covering services during the present interregnum.

 To expand the church family through outreach and making a variety of worship, both tradition and new form, available to the present congregation, the people of Bognor and students of the town campus of the University of Chichester.
 In that respect St. Wilfrid’s is keenly investigating an Apostolic Partnership with St. Peter’s, Brighton and the H.T.B organisation.

 To grow the congregation spiritually and in their practical daily worship, at church, home and house groups so they may come to Know, to Love, to Follow Jesus more closely.